spencercarnage/personal/src/content/blog/tailwind-codemod.md

 await analyzeClassNames(legacy);

 /**
- * It can be helpful to see what the `className` prop looks like in the file
+ * It can be helpful to see what the `className` attribute looks like in the file
  * itself.
 We can use the contents of our `classNameAnalysis` analysis object to
  * create a `.txt` file that is more human-readable, like this:
  *